-- 9. The City of Leicester Local Plan 2020 to 2036 is a draft Local Plan for consultation (hereafter called the draft Local Plan). - 10.
-Consultation on this draft Local Plan forms a Regulation 18 consultation, which means that once Leicester City Council has considered comments received during the consultation period the draft Local Plan will be refined and there will be further consultation held on the Submission Plan (Regulation 19).
-A date has not yet been set but this is likely to be in late 2021/early 2022. - 11.
-Leicester City Council intended to start consultation on 23 March 2020.
-However, this was postponed due to the onset of COVID-19 and the resulting local lockdown restriction.
-Therefore, consultation started on 14 September 2020, alongside the release of evidence prepared to inform the draft Local Plan.
+- 23. The City of Leicester Local Plan 2020 to 2036 is a draft Local Plan for consultation (hereafter called the draft Local Plan). - 24.
+Consultation on this draft Local Plan forms a "Regulation 18" consultation, which means that once the City Council has considered comments received during the consultation period the draft Local Plan will be refined and there will be further consultation held on the Submission Plan (Regulation 19).
+A date has not yet been set but this is likely to be in late 2021/early 2022. - 25.
+Leicester City Council intended to start consultation on 23 March 2020 but this was postponed due to the onset of COVID-19 and the resulting local lockdown restriction.
+Consultation then started on 14 September 2020, alongside the release of evidence prepared to inform the draft Local Plan.
 Consultation closes on 7 December 2020.